harryjackson/cool/README.md

 I like the idea of Actors.
 Need to read more in this area.

-There's a decent paper [by Benjamin C. Pierce on pi-calcus using PICT here](http://www.dipmat.unict.it/~barba/PROG-LANG/PROGRAMMI-TESTI/READING-MATERIAL/TutorialPICT.pdf)
+There's a decent paper [by Benjamin C. Pierce on pi-calculus using PICT here](http://www.dipmat.unict.it/~barba/PROG-LANG/PROGRAMMI-TESTI/READING-MATERIAL/TutorialPICT.pdf)

 I think if I could get a minimal message passing system working it would be an